obscuritylabs/darkmoon/darkmoon-cli/README.md

 **Result:**

-+ Dictionary with the file metadata formatted for FastAPI POST request
++ Dictionary (string:Any) with the file metadata formatted for FastAPI POST request

 **Example:**